 Inflation can be experienced a little differently when you retire.
 Typically, retirees tend to spend more money on things that experience a higher rate of inflation.
-While the medical inflation rate has decreased in recent years, national health spending growth is projected to reach nearly \$6 trillion by 2027.
+National health spending growth is projected to reach nearly \$7.7 trillion by 2030.14

 Older Americans devote a substantially larger share of their total budgets to medical care and housing, which is why these categories receive a higher weighting in the Consumer Price Index-Elderly (CPI-E).
 The CPI-E represents households whose reference person or spouse is 62 years of age or older and, like the other indexes, weights measured categories according to their importance in the spending patterns of the respective population.
-According to the U.S. Department of Labor Statistics, older Americans devote a substantially larger share of their total budgets to medical care and shelter than the general population.
+According to the U.S. Bureau of Labor Statistics, older Americans devote a substantially larger share of their total budgets to medical care and shelter than the general population.
+15